fish-shell/fish-shell/doc_src/cmds/fish.rst

     Do not execute any commands, only perform syntax checking.

 **-p** or **--profile=PROFILE_FILE**
-    when :command:`fish` exits, output timing information on all executed commands to the specified file.
+    when :command:`ghoti` exits, output timing information on all executed commands to the specified file.
     This excludes time spent starting up and reading the configuration.

 **--profile-startup=PROFILE_FILE**
-    Will write timing for ``fish`` startup to specified file.
+    Will write timing for ``ghoti`` startup to specified file.

 **-P** or **--private**
-    Enables :ref:`private mode <private-mode>`: **fish** will not access old or store new history.
+    Enables :ref:`private mode <private-mode>`: **ghoti** will not access old or store new history.

 **--print-rusage-self**
-    When :command:`fish` exits, output stats from getrusage.
+    When :command:`ghoti` exits, output stats from getrusage.

 **--print-debug-categories**
     Print all debug categories, and then exit.